Never miss any important call when you are already on the phone.

 During a call

-To tell between a local and long-distance call
+How to tell the difference between a local and long-distance call